INFORMATION FOR ALL 7.3L MODELS

 Our adapter plates are built out of aircraft grade (6061) aluminum.
 This adapter replaces the existing adapter on the Cummins Engine, making a factory quality connection between the engine and the Ford transmission.

 Our motor mounts are pre-drilled to accommodate for the stock engine fan (recommended).
-Because the Cummins engines are longer, your transmission and transmission cross member must be moved back 2” to 3”.
+Because the Cummins engines are longer, your transmission and transmission cross member must be moved back about 1.5".
 Automatic transmission equipped trucks already have the holes in the frame to accomodate this move.
 The engine mounts are an excellent design with a bolt going all the way through the polyurethane isolator, instead of relying on rubber and weak interlocking tabs to secure them to the frame cross member.